IBM-Bluemix-Docs/mass-data-migration/device-config.md

 {{site.data.keyword.mdms_short}} uses the IP information that you provide to configure the [device ports](#device-ports) for connectivity to your data center.
 {: tip}

-To configure the 10Gb data transfer port, you'll need:
+To configure the 10Gb data transfer port, you need:

 - Static IP address
 - Subnet mask for the server where your source data resides

-To configure the 1GB device management port, you'll need:
+To configure the 1GB device management port, you need:

 - Static IP address
 - Subnet mask